close

 Large groups of people are forced to flee their homes for many reasons, not just war or conflict.
 Hunger, poverty, and persecution for issues such as gender or sexual orientation are other reasons which cause people to flee their countries.

-In recent years, climate change has also been recognised as a major factor in global refugee crises, with the UN estimating that over 16 million refugees have fled their homes due to climate-related issues.
+In 2022, disasters triggered a record 32.6 million internal displacements, of which 98% were caused by weather-related disasters such as floods, storms, wildfires and droughts.
 With the global climate crisis only worsening, it is expected that the number of refugees seeking safety from natural disasters like drought, tsunamis and wildfires will continue to increase.

 How can you help?

 By supporting our work, you can ensure that children driven from their homes are empowered to build better futures.
-The pennies and pounds you donate create real change in the world for children that really need it.
+The pennies and pounds you donate create real change in the world for children that need it.
 When you donate to help a child or support our work at World Vision, you become part of our community of faithful supporters, you become part of the solution!

-Donate
+Donate now